wvanderp/notes/technical-docs/airportCodes.md

-# airport codes
+# Airport codes

 There are many different ways of identifying airports with codes.
 This page keeps a list of them.

 ## IATA

 IATA (International Air Transport Association) codes are three-letter codes used to identify airports worldwide.
 They are primarily used for airline ticketing and baggage handling purposes.
-IATA codes are often used by travelers when searching for flights, as they provide a quick and easy way to identify airports.
+Travelers often use IATA codes when searching for flights, as they provide a quick and easy way to identify airports.

 [wikipedia](https://en.wikipedia.org/wiki/IATA_airport_code)